openfaas/workshop/lab11.md

 ## Using HMAC

-We will use the `--sign` flag provided by faas-cli to send a header containing the hashed message created with the shared key which we send with the `--key` flag.
+We will use the `--sign` flag provided by faas-cli to include a header, which contains the hashed message created using the shared key which we provide with the `--key` flag.

 > Note: Both `--sign` and `--key` must be present.